wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.08.02 =
+Added support for multisite network admin menu and the ability to restrict admin access.

 = 3.07.27 =
 Fixed a session bug in the progress bar related to the last release.